Skip to main content

 Active Revocation

-If a user disconnects their identity from your dashboard, or if you detect abusive behavior, your IA must immediately publish a deletion event targeting the original Attestation.
+If a user disconnects their identity from your dashboard, or if you detect abusive behavior, your IA must immediately publish a Kind 5 deletion event targeting the original Attestation.
 When wallets perform a Deep Check on your relay, they will see the deletion and reject out-of-date attestations.

 Establishing Trust